m-kant/obj-console/README.md

 Beautify terminal output of JS-objects with VSCode colors and custom format.
 10K dist with no dependencies.

-You can tune output to enhance readability of single objects or arrays, for example, options: `{unfoldDepth: 1, omitBrackets: true, omitEolCommas: true, quote: "", align: true}` leads to output:
+You can tune output to enhance readability of single objects or arrays.
+Or print compact brief of data just to understand, that data has appropriate form.
+For example, options: `{unfoldDepth: 1, omitBrackets: true, omitEolCommas: true, quote: "", align: true}` leads to output:

 ![columns-object](https://github.com/m-kant/obj-console/raw/main/docs/columns-object.png)